 The last stop for dessert was The Lazy Goat, an airy riverfront spot where we had a tasty flourless chocolate cake with purple basil atop the sauce, paired with an Italian sparkling wine.

-Swamp Rabbits and Zotz
+Swamp Rabbits and Zotz in Greenville

 The next day I made up for my caloric intake by taking a long bike ride on the Swamp Rabbit Trail from downtown.
 This is one of those “rail to trail” projects where an abandoned railway line was paved and turned into a path that everyone could use.
 Now it’s very popular with joggers, walkers, and cyclists who want to get some fresh air and exercise.
 If you head left from downtown you can get to Cleveland Park and the zoo.
 I took a right and headed north though, which brought me past a fascinating landscape of factories (some abandoned, some humming), an old rail car that was too expensive to move, and shady forests.
 I eventually got to Furman University and took a spin around campus before returning.